Cast Iron Pork Chops with Apples

 For something green on the plate, I suggest bacon wrapped Brussel sprouts!

-Storing and Reheating Pan Seared Pork Chops
+Storing and Reheating Pork Chops and Apples

-Leftover pork is safe to eat within 4 days, as long as it’s kept in the fridge, and properly reheated to an internal temperature of 165°F.
+Leftover pork is safe to eat within 4 days, as long as it’s kept in the fridge and properly reheated to an internal temperature of 165°F.

-I recommend storing the meat separately from the apples and sauce.
 In fact, if you want crisp apples, you may want to slice up fresh ones to reheat with the sauce on the stove.

-Cast Iron Pork Chops FAQ
+Apple Pork Chops FAQ

 It’s important to have your skillet nice and hot, getting nicely pan seared pork chops without drying out the meat through a drawn-out cooking process.